harbarex/SONAR-Object-Classifier/README.md

 # SONAR Object Classifier
-This project implements a basic classification algorithm using a perceptron model to classify objects found in a SONAR dataset, into Mines &amp; Rocks.
+This project implements a basic classification algorithm using a perceptron model created from scratch, in order to classify objects found in a SONAR dataset, into Mines &amp; Rocks.

 ## Acknowledgments
 Thanks to the code provided by [Matthew Carter](https://www.kaggle.com/mattcarter865).